 Both bullying and being bullied at school are associated with key violence-related behaviors, including carrying weapons, fighting, and sustaining injuries from fighting (Nansel et al. 2003).
-In the 2007 School Crime Supplement to the National Crime Victimization Survey, students ages 12-18 were asked if they had been bullied at school during the school year.27
+In the 2007 School Crime Supplement to the National Crime Victimization Survey, students ages 12-18 were asked if they had been bullied at school during the school year and if they had been cyber-bullied anywhere.
+Cyber-bullying is included as a point of comparison and is distinct from bullying at school.28

-In 2007, about 32 percent of students reported having been bullied at school during the school year (figure 11.1 and table 11.1).
-Twenty-one percent of students said that they had experienced bullying that consisted of being made fun of; 18 percent reported being the subject of rumors; 11 percent said that they were pushed, shoved, tripped, or spit on; 6 percent said they were threatened with harm; 5 percent said they were excluded from activities on purpose; and 4 percent each said that someone tried to make them do things they did not want to do and that their property was destroyed on purpose (figure 11.2 and table 11.1).
+In 2007, about 32 percent of students reported having been bullied at school during the school year (figure 11.1 and table 11.1).29 Twenty-one percent of students said that they had experienced bullying that consisted of being made fun of; 18 percent reported being the subject of rumors; 11 percent said that they were pushed, shoved, tripped, or spit on; 6 percent said they were threatened with harm; 5 percent said they were excluded from activities on purpose; and 4 percent each said that someone tried to make them do things they did not want to do and that their property was destroyed on purpose (figure 11.2 and table 11.1).

 Of those students in 2007 who reported being bullied during the school year, 79 percent said that they were bullied inside the school, 23 percent said that they were bullied outside on school grounds, 8 percent said they were bullied on the school bus, and 4 percent said they were bullied somewhere else (figure 11.3 and table 11.2).
-Nine percent of all students reported that they had suffered injuries as a result of being pushed, shoved, tripped, or spit on.
+Of students who reported being pushed, shoved, tripped, or spit on, 19 percent reported being injured as a result.
 Of these students who had been bullied, 63 percent said that they had been bullied once or twice during the school year, 21 percent had experienced bullying once or twice a month, 10 percent reported being bullied once or twice a week, and 7 percent said that they had been bullied almost daily (figure 11.4 and table 11.3).
 Thirty-six percent of students who were bullied notified a teacher or another adult at school about the event(s).

-In 2007, about 4 percent of students reported having been cyber-bullied29 anywhere (on or off school property) during the school year (figure 11.1 and table 11.1).
+In 2007, about 4 percent of students reported having been cyber-bullied30 anywhere (on or off school property) during the school year (figure 11.1 and table 11.1).
 Two percent of students said that they had experienced cyber-bullying that consisted of another student posting hurtful information about them on the Internet; and 2 percent of students reported unwanted contact, including being threatened or insulted, via instant messaging by another student during the school year (figure 11.2 and table 11.1).